ISI-apex/casper-utils/README.md

 Note that there are two parts to the job, each with its own log file, so after the first half completes, re-run the above command to start monitoring the second log.

+The build job is submitted to Summit's `killable` queue, which is the only queue that can support single-node reservations of several hours.
+Jobs in this queue may be pre-empted by Summit's job scheduler (which terminates the job with a `SIGTERM` but automatically re-enqueues it).
+The build job is written such that is incremental, so it's ok if it is preempted and restarted.

 Or, the build can also be done directly on the login macine: